The Bankrate promise

-With this method, no more than 36 percent of your monthly income should be allocated to your debt, including your mortgage and other obligations like auto or student loans and credit card payments.
-This percentage is known as the back-end ratio or your debt-to-income (DTI) ratio.
+With this method, no more than 36 percent of your gross monthly income should be allocated to all of your debt, including your mortgage and other obligations like a student or car loan and credit card payments.
+This percentage uses the back-end ratio or your debt-to-income (DTI) ratio.

 “Most responsible lenders follow a 36 percent back-end DTI ratio model, unless there are compensating factors,” Winograd says.

 Note that there are maximum DTI ratios set by government-sponsored entities Fannie Mae and Freddie Mac, along with the Federal Housing Authority (FHA), that lenders use in underwriting, as well.
 For conventional loans, the maximum can range from 43 percent to 45 percent (and sometimes higher), assuming you can meet other eligibility criteria around your credit score, cash reserves and other financial factors.
 For FHA loans, it’s generally 43 percent, but also can go higher.

 Based on the 28 percent and 36 percent models, you can calculate how much of your monthly income should go to mortgage payments.
 Here’s a budgeting example assuming the borrower has a monthly income of $5,000.